medialab/xan/docs/cmd/search.md

                              count the total number of non-overlapping pattern matches per row and report it in a new column with given name.
                              Does not work with -v/--invert-match.
+    --overlapping            When used with -c/--count, return the count of overlapping matches.
+Note that this can sometimes be one order of magnitude slower that counting non-overlapping matches.
     -l, --limit <n>          Maximum of number rows to return.
 Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).